wp-plugins/enhanced-bibliplug/readme.txt

 You can use id and format in the same short code instance.

 = included packages =

-`phpZotero` version 0.2 by Jeremy Boggs, Sean Takats.
+"phpZotero" version 0.2 by Jeremy Boggs, Sean Takats.

 == Installation ==

-1. Extract bibliplug.zip` files and upload `bibliplug` folder to the `/wp-content/plugins/` directory.
+1. Extract `bibliplug.zip` files and upload `bibliplug` folder to the `/wp-content/plugins/` directory.
 Or, you can install the plugin using WordPress "Install Plugins" admin interface.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. To use customized author template:

+= Notes about author template =

-- If you are using thesis 1.8 for your theme, please copy the content of bibliplug\template\author-loop.php to Thesis custom_functions.php.
+If you are using thesis 1.8 for your theme, please copy the content of bibliplug\template\author-loop.php to Thesis custom_functions.php.

-- Otherwise, copy the author.php to your theme folder.
+Otherwise, copy the author.php to your theme folder.

 You're done!

 == Frequently Asked Questions ==

 = Cannot add/sync Zotero connection =